Humans-Machines/styleguide/html-css-sass/README.md

 and limiting the amount of custom CSS you have to write.

-Depending on the project utility classes might be created by hand, with SASS mixins or by the use of frameworks such as tailwindcss.
-As you create your own classes make sure to stick to the naming convention of tailwindcss.
+Depending on the project utility classes might be created by hand, with SASS mixins or by the use of frameworks such as TailwindCSS.
+As you create your own classes make sure to stick to the naming convention of TailwindCSS.

 TODO: Extend

 ### Objects

-An `Object` does one job and does that job well.
+An `Object` does one job and does that job well (Single Responsibility Principle).
 An `Object`, more often than not, will only have a few CSS properties defined, while a `Component` deals with more complex setups.
 However the borders between a `Component` and an `Object` are blurred.
 So stop overthinking, whether the piece of code you are about to create is a `Component` or an `Object`.